 - Have income from self-employment, from an employer or from working on a farm

 - Not be claimed as a dependent or child of another person

 - Be between the ages of 25 and 65, living in the U.S. for at least half the year

-To receive the EITC you must file a tax return, even if you owe no taxes.
+To receive the EITC you have to file a tax return, even if you owe no taxes.

-For tax year 2022,the total expenses you can claim are capped at $3,000 for one eligible individual and $6,000 for two or more.
+For tax year 2023, the total expenses you can claim are capped at $3,000 for one eligible individual and $6,000 for two or more.
 If your employer offers dependent care benefits, you are required to deduct this amount.